Melbourne High School: Grounds, buildings, and facilities

 Melbourne High School has one campus, in South Yarra.
 This campus is split into five building blocks.
 These are: the Twenties Building (built in 1927, refurbished in 1995), the Nineties Building (built in 1992), the Round Building, the Junior Science Block (built in the 1970s) and the Art Building (built in 2008).

-The Twenties Building is a heritage-listed, three-storey rendered brick building in the Collegiate Gothic style, which has been nicknamed by students and ex-students as the "Castle on the Hill" based on its appearance and elevated position of the site.
-The base level contains the school canteen, the dining hall (with microwaves and a rowing boat and canoe hanging inside), two IT rooms and four rooms devoted to mathematics.
+The Twenties Building is a heritage-listed, three-storey rendered brick building in the Collegiate Gothic style, which is known as the "Castle on the Hill" due to its appearance and location.
+The bottom level contains the school canteen, the dining hall (with microwaves and a rowing boat and canoe hanging inside), two IT rooms and four rooms devoted to mathematics.
 The ground level serves multiple purposes.
 The south wing of the ground floor generally functions as geography and mathematics rooms.
 The north wing of the ground floor is devoted to physics with two large classrooms and a lecture room with raked seating.
 Between the north and south wings is the school's Memorial Hall, the principal's office and the offices of the assistant principals.
-The first floor of the Twenties building is also split into two wings.
-The south wing is assigned to history, LOTE and politics.
-The north wing is assigned to chemistry.
+The first floor is also split into two wings with the south wing assigned to history, LOTE and politics and the north wing assigned to chemistry.